bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     /* number of decimals in minting power */ uint256 public mintingDec;
     /* Enable calling UpdateAllBalances() */
-    // BK Ok - Developers have stated that this variable will be disabled by default bool public updateAllBalancesEnabled;
+    bool public updateAllBalancesEnabled;
     /* Bounty to be given to the person calling UpdateAllBalances() */ uint256 public bounty;